informalsystems/themis-contract/docs/04-formatting.md

 We use [`pandoc-crossref`][pandoc-crossref] to generate links to cross references.

 `pandoc-corssref` is able to generate cross references to tables, figures, code blocks and more, but we generally only need it to generate cross references to sections/clauses.

-To label a section as a possible reference, give it an id with the syntax `sec:<label>`.
+To label a section as a possible reference, give the header an id with the syntax `sec:<label>`.
 To refer to the section, use the syntax `@sec:<label>`

 E.g.,